As you are following my tips and hacks, you’ll be packing light and still travel in style – even if you’re on the road with hand luggage only.

-For a summer vacation, that should be fine if you pack wisely – and are allowed an additional handbag which e. g. with easyjet is not the case.
-I know that I am by far not the only person who on her first easyjet flight desperately stuffed her handbag in the piece of hand luggage since they strictly allow only one piece.
+For a summer vacation, that should be fine if you pack wisely.
+Also, usually, you are allowed an additional handbag.
+However, for instance, with EasyJet, this is not the case.
+I know that I am by far not the only person who on her first EasyJet flight desperately stuffed her handbag in the piece of hand luggage since they strictly allow only one piece.
 For them, a handbag qualifies as hand luggage, too, not as a personal item.

 make it big

-My carry-on, by the way, is an Aerolite suitcase on wheels with the measurements of 55 x 40 x 20 cm / 22 x 18 x 8 inches in case I have to fly with e. g.
+My carry-on, by the way, is an Aerolite suitcase on wheels.
+Its measurements are 55 x 40 x 20 cm / 22 x 18 x 8 inches in case I have to fly with e. g.
 Ryanair.
-For any other airline, I can extend it to 23 cm resp.
+For many other airlines, I can extend it to 23 cm resp.
 10 inches.
 You’d be surprised what a difference that makes.

-Your only option is to buy them at the duty-free when leaving.
-They might be more expensive than at the local supermarkets, but remember how much you save on your flight when travelling only with hand luggage; this will make up for the more expensive shopping at the airport big time!
+Your only option is to buy them duty-free when leaving.
+They might be more expensive than at the local supermarkets.
+But remember how much you save on your flight when travelling only with hand luggage; this will make up for the more expensive shopping at the airport big time!

 checking your carry-on in

-If you’re travelling on a long haul flight with only a carry-on, you have the comfort of little baggage yet the option of packing also things that are not allowed in your hand luggage such as liquids and sharp utensils.
+If you’re travelling on a long-haul flight with only a carry-on, you still have the comfort of little baggage.
+However, you also have the option of packing things that are not allowed in your hand luggage such as liquids and sharp utensils.

 You probably don’t have to worry about your suitcase’s weight since its size won’t make overweight possible; your limit will be at least 20 kg / 44 pounds, after all.

-However, these two advantages do not make up for the fact that the space for what you are taking with you is limited – and so should be your packing.
+However, these two advantages do not make up for the fact that the space for what you are taking with you is limited.
+Therefore, you should be packing in a well-planned fashion.

-I solve this problem by taking a mid-sized daypack as hand luggage with me on board: I have a large Kipling-backpack with a cushioned back and very broad, soft shoulder straps.
-It’s good for my valuables like my laptop and my cameras and I fit even some of my clothing like e. g. all my tops in there, too.
+I solve this problem by taking a mid-sized daypack as hand luggage with me on board.
+I have a large Kipling backpack with a cushioned back and very broad, soft shoulder straps.
+It’s good for my valuables like my laptop and my cameras.
+Also, I fit even some of my clothing like e. g. all my tops in there, too.